Abdu Conté

 Abdu Cadri Conté (born 24 March 1998) is a professional footballer who plays as a central defender or a left-back for Primeira Liga club Casa Pia.

-He represented Sporting CP B, Moreirense, Troyes and Young Boys in his career, making his Primeira Liga debut with the second of those clubs.
+He represented Sporting CP B, Moreirense, Troyes, Young Boys and Casa Pia in his career, making his Primeira Liga debut with the second of those clubs.

 Born in Guinea-Bissau, Conté represented Portugal at youth level.

 Club career

 Sporting CP

 Born in Bissau, Conté joined the youth academy of Sporting CP at the age of 13, from Sport Futebol Damaiense.
 He made his senior debut with the former's reserves on 7 January 2017 while still a junior, playing the second half of the 1–2 home loss against Braga B in the LigaPro.

 Conté finished the 2017–18 season with 24 matches – 17 starts – as his team suffered relegation as third from the bottom.
 He also appeared for the under-23s before his departure.